ADHD and feelings of remorse

 Regret is when people wish they hadn’t taken the action they took or said the hurtful thing they said.
 This is often because their action had a consequence that upsets them.
 Maybe their actions got them into trouble, for instance.

-Kids with ADHD often have difficulty with self-regulation and other executive functioning skills.
-They may say things impulsively without thinking through whether it will hurt someone’s feelings.
-When their impulsivity upsets others, kids often feel bad, because their intent wasn’t to hurt anybody.
+People with ADHD often have difficulty with self-regulation and other executive function skills.
+They may say or do things impulsively without thinking through whether it will hurt someone’s feelings.
+When their impulsivity upsets others, they often feel bad, because the intent wasn’t to hurt anybody.
+In fact, many people with ADHD are very sensitive to the feelings of others.

-• Trouble connecting the “right now” to the future.
+• Trouble connecting the “right now” to the future

-• Difficulty thinking ahead to the consequences of actions.
+• Difficulty thinking ahead to the consequences of actions

-• Understanding how they got to the place of hurting somebody’s feelings.
+• Understanding how they got to the place of hurting somebody’s feelings

-• Knowing how to slow down before acting or speaking.
+• Knowing how to slow down before acting or speaking

 Trouble with apologizing

-Kids with ADHD have the tendency to fixate on things.
+People with ADHD have the tendency to fixate on things.
 Instead of apologizing outright, they may spend far too much time trying to find a way to do it just right.
 They might dwell on what they’ve done, going over and over what they could have done differently or better.
+Or they may lie to try to get out of the situation, especially if they have social anxiety.

-How to help your child cope with remorse
+Ways to cope with remorse

 Key takeaways